There are so many conventional ways to

 You can start off by humming, just to get a feel for it.
 Then work up to bigger songs as your confidence grows.
 "Singing in public forces you to confront your specific fear — others judging you, public humiliation, etc. — and in the process retrains your brain to stop firing up its

 built-in fear response in the absence of actual danger," Smith says.
-Over time, you might even start to think it's fun. crazystocker/Shutterstock
+Over time, you might even start to think it's fun.
+6 Hold A Big Rock crazystocker/Shutterstock

 While it might sound strange, holding something natural in your hands — like a rock — can be quite relaxing.
 "When you’re feeling anxious, agitated, like you’re spinning around and overloaded with stress, you probably